 What to look for in your customer or client database software

-Once you know which of the five types you need, look for software that effectively manages customer information, speeds up repetitive business processes and enhances decision-making.
+Once you know which of the five types you need, look for software that speeds up repetitive business processes and enhances decision-making.

 Your chosen customer database software should include the following features:

-An intuitive user experience.
-A user-friendly interface helps your team quickly adapt and use the software efficiently with less training time.
+Ease-of-use.
+A user-friendly interface helps your team quickly adapt to using the software with less onboarding and training time.

 Automated workflows.
 Automating repetitive tasks (e.g., follow-ups and data entry) can free up your team’s time to focus on activities that require human interaction.